-There is a disabled toilet near the bar and stalls in the front of house area.
-This also contains baby change facilities.
+There is an accessible toilet near the bar and stalls in the front of house area.
+This also contains baby change facilities including a potty.
 We recognise that this toilet is there for all who need it - not all disabilities are visible.

 Carers and Personal Assistants

 The Theatre will provide a free ticket for a Carer or Personal Assistant when the visitor’s disability or impairment means that they wouldn’t be able to attend the event without the active support of another person.
 This will apply to all events at the theatre or promoted by the theatre, but not necessarily to external events where tickets are sold via The Theatre Box Office.
 This does not include parents accompanying children except in the case of access requirements.
 Free tickets are given at the discretion of The Theatre, and on occasion, we may require proof of disability.
 Those unable to provide evidence on request will be reviewed on a case by case basis.

 This must currently be booked in person or by telephone with the Box Office on 01608 642350 but we hope to introduce an online option in the coming months.

 The Theatre offers the opportunity to attend a pre visit to familiarise yourself with the building.
 You will have the chance to view the auditorium including your specific seat, if already booked, as well as our other facilities.
 There will also be a member of staff on hand to answer any questions you may have.
 To book a visit, please contact us.